security

 Forest fire inspectors face 38% AI exposure in 2025, but their automation risk sits at just 30%.
 Satellite imagery analysis is 65% automated -- yet on-site forest inspections remain at 12%.
 Here is what the data means for this critical protective role.

 But here is the number that actually matters for your career: 12%.
 That is the automation rate for on-site forest inspections -- the part of your job where you physically walk through timber stands, check fuel loads, assess terrain, and make judgment calls that no satellite can replicate.
-The gap between those two numbers tells the real story of this profession.
+The gap between those two numbers tells the real story of this profession, and it is a story about why fieldwork in a changing climate is one of the most durable career bets in protective services.

 The Sky Is Getting Smarter